-The interesting thing about Don Quijote and Dom Capote was that they both failed spectacularly-she was very close to being an utter flop in the eyes of the class bully.
+The interesting thing about Don Quijote and Dom Capote was that they both failed spectacularly-if Dom hadn't been gifted with a runaway toddler, she would have been an utter flop in the eyes of the class bully.
 Both Don Quijote and Dom eventually transitioned from fantasy to reality and came to understand and accept themselves as they are, including their shortcomings and failures.
 They both recognized the value of love and friendship.

 A funny circumstance that happened while writing The Knight of the Cape was that I felt very comfortable in my knowledge of Don Quijote.
 When Dom finds what she believes is the golden helmet, just like Don Quijote did, my text called it the Golden Helmet of Membrillo.
 Turns out that membrillo is what my father had for dessert at home in Cuba.
 The true name of the prized helmet, which I found while looking for a picture of it, was the Golden Helmet of Mambrino.
 When I fessed up to my editor, she insisted Dom must also make the mistake in the book.
 She does.
-Pancho, her trusty squire, calls her out.
+Pancho calls her out.